kineticstoolkit/kineticstoolkit_doc/src/python_lists_indexing.md

 ## 💪 Exercise 1

 We measured some spatial parameters of gait using an instrumented walkway, as illustrated in Figure 1.
-This particular instrumented walkway stores the (x, y) coordinates of each heel strike and returns these coordinates as two lists `x` and `y`.
-The first element of these lists corresponds to the first heel strike, the second to the second heel strike, etc.
+This instrumented walkway stores the longitudinal distance between the origin and each heel strike in a list `y`, where each element corresponds to one heel strike:

 ![Instrumented walkway -width:full](_static/images/instrumented_walkway.png)

 *Figure 1.
 Foot coordinates obtained via an instrumented walkway*

 We want to calculate the step length, which is the distance between one heel strike and the next one by the opposite foot.
 For a given participant, we recorded this `y` list:

 ```{code-cell} ipython3
 # y-coordinates of each heel strike, in meters